onflow/docs/docs/building-on-flow/nodes/node-operation/index.md

 The different types of nodes are described [here](./node-roles.mdx).
 As node operator, you can choose to run any of the different types of node that best fits your needs.

 ### Light client a.k.a.
 Observer node
-The observer node is one of the easiest node to spin up and can be run by Dapp developers who need the latest block data available locally e.g. a wallet application that needs to track the latest block ID and height.
+The light client (a.k.a observer node) is one of the easiest node to spin up and can be run by Dapp developers who need the latest block data available locally e.g. a wallet application that needs to track the latest block ID and height.
 In addition to supporting dapps, an observer node can also be run by access node operators who want to scale their access nodes' endpoints.
 Access node operators can spin up geographically dispersed observer nodes which can talk to their staked access nodes and to each other.

 The observer node is not staked but still provides the same API as the access node.

-To run an observer node, follow this [guide](./observer-node.mdx).
+To run a light client, follow this [guide](./observer-node.mdx).

 ### Archive node

-Coming soon
+The Archive node provides a scalable and efficient way to access the history of Flow protocol and the execution state for the current spork.
+Like the observer node, it too can be run by anyone without being staked or added to the approved list of nodes.
+The Archive node follows the chain, stores and indexes both protocol and execution state, and allows retrieval of blocks, collections, transactions and events from the genesis of the current spork.

+It also allows script execution and other read-only queries that require the execution state to be read.
+It can answer any queries from past data e.g. “what was the Flow account balance at height X?”, where X is several thousand blocks in the past.

+The archive node is currently in beta and will be available as a GA release in H2 2023 (see [here](https://flow.com/post/flow-blockchain-node-operation-archive-node) for more)

 ### Full node